lwiesing/EvenAndOddSum/README.md

 ## Citation Hint
 #### If you use this software in your research or projects, please cite it as follows:
     Even and Odd Sum Calculator.
 (2024).
-Retrieved from <repository-url>
+Retrieved from https://github.com/lwiesing/EvenAndOddSum.git

 ## License
 This project is licensed under the MIT License.
-For more details have a look at the [LICENSE.txt](LICENSE.txt)
+For more details have a look at the [LICENSES file](LICENSES/MIT.txt)